Yadubir/precisebake/README.md

 - Improve ingredient database with more entries and densities.
 - Enhance UI with interactive elements.
 - Adding shopping list related to the recipe generated.
-- Improvising security by adding token generation automation and renewing it frequently.

 Contributors
 ------------